ivan-mogilko/ags-crawlproto/README.md

 Little art is used, most of the level gfx at the moment is generated using colored triangles (quads).

-For this moment the project's script is distributed under [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/) (free for anything, except for commercial purposes).
-I may consider changing this to something suitable later, depending on how (and if) this progresses.
+The project's script is distributed under [MIT License](LICENSE.md).